On this page

 The initial scope of the project is to provide a simple way to expose data via a backend in a specific target language to a Qt Quick application.

-This can be also understood as a simple way to feed QAbstractItemModel-derived models, in a more transparent way, by annotating classes that will contain both the data and the functionality when adding, removing, editing, etc.
+This can be also understood as a simple way to feed QAbstractItemModel-derived models in a more transparent way by annotating classes that will contain both the data and the functionality.

 Getting started

-Different programming languages have a different way to get started with new frameworks, Qt Bridges is no exception.
+Different programming languages have different ways to get started with new frameworks.
+Qt Bridges is no exception.

-You do not need Qt Installed in your system in order to use Qt Bridges, because the dependencies will be included in each language package.
+You don't need Qt installed on your system to use Qt Bridges.
+The dependencies will be included in each language package.

-In order to build each bridge to a specific Qt version, refer to the language instructions as well.
+In order to build each bridge to a specific Qt version, refer to the language instructions.

 Follow the instructions for your preferred language here: